 - Des Allemands, Hahnville, Destrehan, and the rest of St. Charles Parish

 - Belle Chasse and Plaquemines Parish

 Wherever you are in Southeast Louisiana or the New Orleans area, if you have been charged with money laundering as either a state or federal crime, or if you are under state or federal investigation for money laundering, you need a lawyer who will work with you to craft your best defense.
 Remember, your chances of having the charges reduced or dropped will be significantly improved if you retain a criminal defense attorney as early as possible.
-Call Bloom Legal today at 504.599.9997 to schedule a free consultation with our money laundering and white collar crime defense attorney.
+Call Bloom Legal today at 504.599.9997 to schedule a consultation with our money laundering and white collar crime defense attorney.

 Stay Safe During